Onslip/automation/README.md

 ## How to use it

-First, add this library as a dependency using your favourite package manager:
+First, add this library as a dependency using your favorite package manager:

 ```sh
 $ npm install -D @onslip/automation